vuestorefront/magento2/README.md

-**This repository contains integration for Magento 2 and Vue Storefront Middleware.**
+**This repository contains integration for Magento 2 and Alokai Middleware.**
 This integration is framework-agnostic and may be consumed in the framework of your choice.

-## Magento 2 integration for Vue Storefront
+## Magento 2 integration for Alokai

-This project is a Magento 2 integration for Vue Storefront.
+This project is a Magento 2 integration for Alokai.

  ### Check out [the docs](https://docs.vuestorefront.io/sdk-magento2/)

 # Quick start

-Your Vue Storefront application has two parts:
+Your Alokai application has two parts:

 1. **Server Middleware** - an Express.js application that can connect to your various third-party services (like Magento).

 2. **Front-end application** - any application using JavaScript or TypeScript that can connect to the server middleware.
 Popular choices include [Nuxt](https://nuxt.com/) and [Next.js](https://nextjs.org/).

-In this section, we will explain in a step-by-step guide how to use Magento 2 integration in each part of your Vue Storefront application.
+In this section, we will explain in a step-by-step guide how to use Magento 2 integration in each part of your Alokai application.

 ## Prerequisites